Pete Carroll: Early life

 Carroll was born on September 15, 1951, in San Francisco, California, the son of Rita (née Ban) and James Edward "Jim" Carroll.
-Two of his paternal great-grandparents were Irish immigrants, and his Croatian maternal grandparents emigrated from around the region of Šibenik.
+Two of his paternal great-grandparents were Irish immigrants, and his Croatian maternal grandparents from Dubrovnik.
 He was raised in Greenbrae, California, and attended Greenbrae School.
 Carroll attended Redwood High School in Larkspur, California.

 He was a multi-sport star in football (playing quarterback, wide receiver, and defensive back), basketball, and baseball, earning the school's Athlete of the Year honors as a senior in 1969.
 He was inducted into the charter class of the Redwood High School Athletic Hall of Fame in April 2009.

-After high school, Carroll attended junior college at the nearby College of Marin, where he played football for two years, intercepting 12 passes, before transferring to the University of the Pacific, where he was a member of Sigma Alpha Epsilon fraternity.
+After high school, Carroll attended junior college at the nearby College of Marin, where he played football for two years, intercepting 12 passes, before transferring to the University of the Pacific, where he is a member of the California Rho (Calif.
+P) chapter of Sigma Alpha Epsilon fraternity.
 At Pacific, Carroll played free safety for two years for the Tigers, earning All-Pacific Coast Athletic Association honors both years (1971–72) and earning his Bachelor of Science in Business Administration in 1973.
 Following his senior season, Carroll was selected as Pacific's recipient of the Charles Erb Jr. Award for Most Inspirational Player, the Tully Knoles Award for Ironman, and the Sid Robinson Award for the team's Most Loyal Player.

 Combined between Marin and UOP, Carroll finished his college career with 22 interceptions while also returning punts.
 After graduation, Carroll tried out for the Honolulu Hawaiians of the World Football League at their training camp in Riverside but did not make the team due to shoulder problems combined with his small size.